Greeks to London & Paris

 As you prepare to spend time in new cities, countries, and cultures, here are some expert tips to help you live like a true European.

-- Public transportation is very popular in Europe.
-In Paris you’ll take the Metro!
-Taking public transportation is a great way to get to know a city
+- Public transportation is very popular in Europe and a great way to get to know a city.

 - Public restrooms in Europe sometimes require a small fee – hold on to your coins!